-About The Courtauld The Courtauld Institute of Art is a small, friendly, specialist centre for the study of art history, conservation and curating, with one of the UK's major art collections at its heart.
+About The Courtauld

+The Courtauld Institute of Art is a small, friendly, specialist centre for the study of art history, conservation and curating, with one of the UK's major art collections at its heart.
 Founded in 1932 as the UK's first institution devoted to the study of art, The Courtauld is an independent college of the University of London.
 Founders Samuel Courtauld, Viscount Lee of Fareham and Sir Robert Witt believed passionately in the importance of art, the power it has in societies across the world, and the need to study and understand the ways in which it works.

 The Courtauld has the largest faculty of art historians in the United Kingdom, who are working on an increasingly global scale.
-Last year, we added two new academic posts specialising in Modern and Contemporary Art and Visual Culture, with specialisms in critical race and Black studies.
-We recently appointed two new specialists in Buddhist Art History and Conservation.
+Recent appointments include specialists in lens and time based art histories; early modern art and material culture; early modern European architecture; early Islamic arts; and nineteenth-century art histories, as well as Buddhist art history and conservation; and modern and contemporary art and critical race art history.
 We have expertise across all periods - from the ancient world to the contemporary.
 Ours is a close-knit community of scholars, researchers and students pursuing a shared passion for art.
-We study, research and teach about art in all forms and all media, from the smallest, most personal painting or object to the design and evolution of whole cities; from medieval cathedrals, mosques and temples, to modern fashion, photography and performance art.
+We study, research and teach about art in all forms and all media, from the smallest, most personal painting or object to the design and evolution of whole cities: from medieval cathedrals, mosques and temples, to modern fashion, photography and performance art.
 Over the past 90 years, The Courtauld has developed as the leading Art History department in the country, attracting outstanding students, teachers and researchers.
 With around 600 students taking degrees from BA to PhD, you will meet students from all courses and years.

 We have a very lively research culture, attracting some of the leading artists and figures in art history, museums and galleries from around the art world.
 They contribute to our Research Forum programme, which offers lectures, conferences, workshops and seminars supporting advanced inquiry in the history of art, conservation and museum studies.

-Outside their formal studies, students continue to engage and interrogate their subjects through societies, Research Forum and professional networking events.
+Outside formal studies, students continue to engage and interrogate their subjects through societies, Research Forum and professional networking events.
 Our graduates are a testament to the lasting impact of studying at The Courtauld, and go on to have a tremendous impact in the arts, creative and cultural sectors, as well as in law, journalism, technology, marketing, finance, and other non-arts sectors.

-Research Excellence Framework 2021 The Courtauld's research has been assessed as "world-leading" in a national exercise to determine the quality of research in UK universities.
-The REF measures the quality and impact of research submitted by UK universities across all disciplines.
-Across all UK institutions, The Courtauld is tied 1st for research environment, which is critical given that this supports and enables our world-leading research.
-The Courtauld is tied 12th in the UK for 4 research overall, and 6th for 4 outputs.
+Research Excellence Framework 2021

+The Courtauld's research has been assessed as world-leading in the REF, a national exercise to determine the quality and impact of research in UK universities.
+The exercise measures the quality and impact of research submitted across all disciplines.
+Across all UK institutions, The Courtauld tied 1st for research environment, critical given that this supports and enables our world-leading research.
+The Courtauld tied 12th in the UK for 4 research overall, and 6th for 4 outputs.
 89% of The Courtauld's research was deemed world-leading or internationally excellent in terms of originality, significance and rigour.

-Strategic relationship with King's College London In January 2022, The Courtauld and King's College London announced a relationship seeing our institutions collaborate on teaching, research and student experience, offering joint programmes and research.
-As a Courtauld student, you will have access to King's facilities, including cafes, medical services, chaplaincy, libraries, clubs and societies, and sports teams, enriching your student experience.
-This is in addition to all the existing facilities and services that we offer at The Courtauld, including our own libraries, clubs and societies, and more.
+Strategic relationship with King's College London

+In January 2022, The Courtauld and King's College London announced a relationship which sees our institutions collaborate on teaching, research and student experience.
+As a Courtauld student, you will have access to King's facilities, including cafes, medical services, chaplaincy, library, clubs and societies, and sports teams, enriching your student experience.

+This is in addition to all the existing facilities and services we offer at The Courtauld, including our own libraries, clubs and societies, and more.